 Weatherford, TX 76086

 We are prepared.
 Every minute counts in a health-related emergency.
-As a Level IV trauma center, Medical City Weatherford is there for you with experienced trauma-trained doctors and nurses ready to lend a helping, healing hand when you most need it.
+As a Level IV trauma center, Medical City Weatherford is there for you with experienced, board-certified physicians and trauma-trained nurses ready to lend a helping, healing hand when you most need it.
 We are also dedicated.
 In fact, we pledge to do our best to make emergency service at Medical City Weatherford ER as quick and efficient as we possibly can.

 Specialized Pediatric Emergency Rooms